Ulterior Emotions

-Ulterior Emotions was an album of music released in 2002 by Budweiser as part of their "Bud Light Institute" advertising campaign.
+Ulterior Emotions is an album of music released in 2002 by Budweiser as part of their "Bud Light Institute" advertising campaign.
 The album was available for purchase on their website.
 Also, for a time, you could download the song "You're Beautiful (Can I Go Up North This Weekend?)" on their website for free.
 Lyrics were included with the album.